 We arrived in Šibenik ready for a late lunch and browsed the menus along the seafront for somewhere to eat.
 Adamant to find somewhere non-touristy, with local-approved food (filled with locals), we hopped off the waterfront stretch and into the side streets.

-Pleased that we had not settled any earlier, we stumbled across the most beautiful of walkways that felt like we had just walked into some kind of romantic movie set and this gorgeous restaurant – Cafe Jelovnik.
+Pleased that we had not settled any earlier, we stumbled across the most beautiful of walkways that felt like we had just walked into some kind of romantic movie set and this gorgeous restaurant: Cafe Jelovnik.

 The food was amazing with a very reasonable price and the location was perfect for stepping out of the midday heat and grabbing a bit of shade.

 The roads here in Croatia aren’t difficult and there aren’t many of them.
-Heading from Sibenik back down to Split is just one road that hugs the coastline and displays gorgeous views over all the coves and waterfront towns.
-Each more inviting than the one before.
+Heading from Sibenik back down to Split is just one road that hugs the coastline and displays gorgeous views over all the coves and waterfront towns, each more inviting than the one before.

 Parking was sparse in the centre of the town but we drove a couple of minutes further along the harbour and found a carpark for 2 hours at 6kuna (£0.06 GBP)!

 We cooled off with a dip in the ocean and lounged as we dried off in the sun before taking a stroll along Primošten’s stoney beach to reach the peninsula.
-Grabbing some fruit from one of the many stalls along the way, we ascended through the cobbled streets to the top of the Primosten town which hosts a gorgeous church and Panoramic views over the Adriatic… Dreamy.
+Grabbing some fruit from one of the many stalls along the way, we ascended through the cobbled streets to the top of Primošten, which hosts a gorgeous church and panoramic views over the Adriatic… Dreamy.
 (The perfect place to grab an ice cream!)

 We arrived back in Split as the sun was setting, just in time to return the car for their 8pm close.
-We were welcome to bring the car back in the morning (included in the 1 day rental) but we had a Yacht Week party to attend in the evening.
+We were welcome to bring the car back in the morning (included in the 1-day rental) but we had a Yacht Week party to attend in the evening.

 My first introduction, as you can see from the photos above, was absolutely breath taking.
-I can now completely see why people rate Croatia on such a gorgeous level, even though I had really, only just touched on discovering what Croatia has to offer.
+I can now completely see why people rate Croatia so highly, even though I have really only just touched on discovering what Croatia has to offer.

 Hire a car, choose your favourite spots, make a rough route plan and stay a night or two in each destination.